The Book

 So my story is different.
 I fenced some sabre, sure.
 But then in 2011, I founded Sydney Sabre with my wife Frances.
 At its pre-Covid height, the club was the largest in the Southern Hemisphere, had more than 500 people come through its doors in any given week, and by 2020 had taught more than 10,000 people how to play the sport.

-And, accidentally, discover how sabre actually works: at the highest levels of completion, after the kids and the simplifications used to teach kids have been stripped away, given nuance, and placed in their context.
+And, accidentally, discover how sabre actually works at the highest levels of completion, after the simplifications used to teach kids have been stripped away, given nuance, and placed in their context.

 So this book is about how I learned to fence sabre as an adult, compete at the top of the sport, and teach other adults how to do so too.
 I was never one of the greatest fencers of my time, but I would always put up a fight against them.
 This I could because of those who helped me along the way, people who were great fencers and coaches.
 This book is as much about them, and their kind guidance, as about the sabre and me.